/44. Wildcard Matching

 Output: True

-Explanation: a*de matches abcde because * matches bc.
+Explanation: a*de matches abcde because * can match bc.

 Example 2